-Grosse Île was the first stop for thousands and Irish coming from Liverpool, England.
-It was the first stop for the main character, Sean McNalley.
+Grosse Île was the first stop for thousands of Irish coming from Liverpool, England.
+It was the first stop for my main character, Sean McNalley in

 Grosse Île and the Irish Memorial National Historic Site is located in the Isle-aux-Grues archipelago, 48 km east of Québec City.

 The length of tours offered by these carriers may vary.
 For information about the departures times, please contact one of the following companies:

 offers daily crossings between Berthier-sur-Mer and Grosse Île.
 Fees apply.
 Les Croisières Lachance

 110, de la Marina, Berthier-sur-Mer, QC G0R 1E0

 Telephone: 1 418 259-2140